Rei-SwitchBot/faq/en-us/Hub Series.md

 5. If the red arrow does not show up, sign out your SwitchBot account and sign back in to see if it helps.

-6. If it still doesn't work,

-please contact us by submitting a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+6. If it still doesn't work, please describe the issue in detail (with media if needed) as follows:

 Router brand and model: